mocobeta/lucene-postings-format/indexing_chain.md

 _Last updated: 2023-03-25_ (commit `0782535`)

-These diagrams describe the relationship between the classes that play a key role in creating inverted indexes on memory.
+These diagrams describe the relationship between the classes that play a key role in creating inverted indexes.
 (Note: For brevity, fine details are omitted.)

 ## Class diagram